What is diabetic nephropathy?

 The problem is diagnosed using simple tests that check for a protein called albumin in the urine.
-Urine does not usually contain protein.
+Urine doesn't usually contain protein.
 But in the early stages of kidney damage—before you have any symptoms—some protein may be found in your urine, because your kidneys aren't able to filter it out the way they should.

 How is it treated?

 The main treatment is medicine to lower your blood pressure and prevent or slow the damage to your kidneys.
 These medicines include:

 As damage to the kidneys gets worse, your blood pressure rises.
 Your cholesterol and triglyceride levels rise too.
 You may need to take more than one medicine to treat these complications.